brendan0powers/bakelite/README.md

 [![Documentation Status](https://readthedocs.org/projects/bakelite/badge/?version=latest)](https://bakelite.readthedocs.io/en/latest/?badge=latest)

 Bakelite is a utility that makes it simple to communicate with your firmware.
-Bakelite uses a code generator to automate the tedious process of hand building your own protocol.
+Bakelite uses a code generator to automate the tedious process of hand-building your own protocol.
 It includes features like framing, error detection, and a lightweight C++ implementation suitable for small microcontrollers.

 [Documentation](https://bakelite.readthedocs.io/en/latest/)